 Don Elium, MA MFT Grief Counseling is based in part of the principles of The Grief Recovery Method and Grief Repair and Reattachment Therapy and where requested, Eye Movement Desensitization and Reprocessing Technique and IFS - Internal Family Systems.

-The Grief Recovery Method, developed by John W. James and Russell Friedman, is designed to assist individuals in processing and healing from their grief.
+The Grief Recovery Method, developed by John W. James and Russell Friedman, is designed to help individuals process and heal from grief.
 It focuses on providing practical tools and strategies for dealing with the emotional pain of loss.
 The program is based on the idea that unresolved grief can significantly impact a person's well-being.
-Taking specific steps can help individuals move forward in a healthy way.
+Taking specific steps can help individuals move forward healthily.

 In the Grief Recovery Method, participants go through a series of steps to address their grief.
 These steps include acknowledging the loss, identifying and expressing the associated emotions, and completing any unfinished business related to the relationship.
-The method emphasizes the importance of honest and open communication about one's feelings and encourages individuals to let go of any expectations about how they "should" feel or behave.
+The method emphasizes the importance of honest, open communication about one's feelings and encourages individuals to let go of expectations about how they "should" feel or behave.

-One key aspect of the Grief Recovery Method is the focus on taking action to heal.
-Instead of simply talking about their grief, participants are encouraged to complete exercises and activities that help them process their emotions and find closure.
+One key aspect of the Grief Recovery Method is emphasizing action to heal.
+Instead of just talking about their grief, participants are encouraged to do exercises and activities that help them process their emotions and find closure.
 This can include writing letters to the person they lost, sharing their story with others, and creating rituals to honor their loved one's memory.
-By actively engaging in these practices, individuals can find a path to recovery and rebuild their lives after loss.
+By actively participating in these practices, individuals can find a way to recover and rebuild their lives afterwardloss.